UNBCTF/UNBCTF.github.io/docs/blog/posts/training/linux-basics/linux-basics.md

 You can list all password hashes for users by reading the `/etc/shadow` file.

-Often times, you require root privileges in order to execute certain commands or access certain files.
+Often, you require root privileges to execute specific commands or access certain files.
 To do this, you must use the [`sudo` command](#sudo).
-In order to use the `sudo` command, you must be in the `sudo` group.
+To use the `sudo` command, you must be in the `sudo` group.

 ## File System